twhume/numbo/README.md

 Big next tasks

-* Finish implementing cl/rand-op - the creation of a new brick in wm
+* Ensure blocks in WM can be visualized

 Tidy-ups/small improvements